SirChristianJ/todoApp/README.md

 ﻿# todoApp
-Using React bootstrap for the frontend and Django rest framework as the backend I created a seamless simple todo list application.
+Using React bootstrap for the frontend and Django rest framework as the backend I created a seamless simple todo list application incorporting a sketch-like theme.

 ![Screenshot](gitProject1.PNG)